Greece rolls over 3-month T-bills, yield steady

-The debt agency sold the new paper at a yield of 2.70 percent, unchanged from a previous sale earlier this month.
-The amount raised included 300 million euros in non-competitive bids.
+The debt agency sold the new paper at a yield of 2.70 percent, unchanged from a previous sale last month.
+The amount raised included 262.5 million euros in non-competitive bids.

 In a rollover, T-bill holders renew their positions instead of getting paid on the maturing paper they hold.